• Instagram

 Bake the cookies for 13-18 minutes.
 These cookies will always stay white in color, so don’t try to brown them.
 You'll know they are ready when they slide easily off the baking sheet.

 Allow the cookies to cool on the baking sheet.
-Brew a pot of hot tea and enjoy these cookies!
+Brew a pot of hot Persian tea and enjoy these cookies!

 Cookies on a silicone baking sheet.